How to Start a Plant-Based Diet (for Kids)

 • If your child’s a picky eater.
 A picky eater’s diet is already limited, so you don’t want to take away any foods he’s willing to eat.
 Introducing a whole new diet might increase a picky eater’s anxiety and make the situation worse.

 • If your child has multiple food allergies.
-Three of the 8 common food allergens are protein sources on a plant-based diet.
-If your child has a soy, peanut or tree nut allergy, it might be difficult for him to get the nutrients, calories and protein he needs without animal sources of food.
+Three of the 9 common food allergens are protein sources on a plant-based diet.
+If your child has a soy, peanut or tree nut allergy, it might be difficult for him to get the nutrients, calories and good sources of protein he needs without animal sources of food.

-“Plant-based” isn’t a “diet” to restrict what your child eats.
+“Plant-based” isn’t a “diet” to be used to restrict what your child eats.

 It’s a healthy eating pattern and a lifestyle choice your family makes.